 There are lots of hotel options in the Forest Grove area, as well as nearby Hillsboro and Beaverton.
 If you’re staying in Forest Grove, remember to mention that you are visiting Pacific University as many of these places offer discounts for visitors.
 The Forest Grove Chamber of Commerce is a great resource.

 What kinds of transportation are available to and from campus?
 Does Pacific University provide transportation to and from the airport?

 Many students rely on public transportation to get to and from the airport and other local areas.
-Check with your admissions counselor for specific information about transportation to and from the airport for your big move to campus.
+Check with your Pacific University Oregon Admission Counselor for specific information about transportation to and from the airport for your big move to campus.

 When will I get my bill?

 Your first billing statements will be in your registration packet.
 You will receive one paper statement at the beginning of each semester and then electronic statements will be sent each month after that.

 What do I do when I get my bill?

 Review it for accuracy.
 You might also want to decide which payment plan will work best for you.